ktappdev/ktappdev/README.md

 # 💫 About Me:
-🔭 I’m currently working on Lugetech, npm packages, Golang and various Nextjs Projects
+🔭 I’m currently working on Lugetech.

-🌱 I’m currently learning Nextjs 13, Postgres and nginx

-👯 I’m looking to collaborate on react/databases/api/windows apps/c#/webapps
+👯 I’m looking to collaborate.

 💬 Ask me about LUGETECH